foxsi/foxsi-4matter/README.md

 First, command the power board to turn on/off the desired systems.
 Then start software on detector readout systems.

 ### Starting DE software
-As of Nov 28 2023, the DE software needs to be started manually.
-SSH to the DE:
+As of Dec 16 2023, the DE software no longer needs to be started manually.
+You can ignore this section.
 ```bash
 ssh de
 ```